How to Raise Crawfish in an Aquarium

 Give the little guy some privacy.
 Don't try to raise crawfish in an aquarium with others of the same species.
 They like to be alone.
 In fact, try to limit other types of fish as well.
 If they are large fish, however, your little crustacean shouldn't bother them.

-Test the PH level of the water every week or so.
+Test the pH level of the water every week or so.
 If you want to raise crawfish in an aquarium, it should stay right at a 7, which is completely neutral.
 To maintain this level, boil an egg, eat it for breakfast, and crush up half the shell.
 Then, sprinkle the crumbles into the tank.
+Keep the water temperature around 65 to 70 degrees Fahrenheit.

 Drop a tiny pinch of fish food in the water twice a day.
 In fact, when you raise crawfish in an aquarium, they really eat very little.
 They'll actually eat up some of the crushed egg shells as well.